 Students are encouraged to communicate with their instructors early about potential absences and are reminded that they are bound by the Honor Code when making a request for a University approved absence.

 Make-up Coursework and Assessment

 All students with University approved absences will be treated fairly and equitably, regardless of the reason for the absence.

-The Undergraduate Testing Center provides a secure, proctored environment for administration of makeup assessments, tests, and exams for undergraduate and graduate courses throughout each term.
-There are regularly scheduled session times each week in addition to the Center’s traditional use during final exams time.
-Please see the center’s web site for more information and instructions as well as teaching and learning resources provided by the Center for Faculty Excellence.
+The Undergraduate Testing Center provides a secure, proctored environment for the administration of makeup assessments, tests, and exams for undergraduate and graduate courses throughout each term.
+There are regularly scheduled session times each week in addition to the Center’s traditional use during final exam time.
+Please see the center’s website for more information and instructions as well as teaching and learning resources provided by the Center for Faculty Excellence.

 Absences During Final Exams

 The University Approved Absence Office DOES NOT issue University Approved Absences for final exams.
 DO NOT SUBMIT AN ONLINE REQUEST FOR UNIVERSITY APPROVED ABSENCES FOR FINAL EXAMS.